Multi-strange and charmed hadrons: A novel probe for the QCD equation of state at high baryon densities: Results

-Previous studies showed that a larger value of $\alpha$ corresponds to a softer equation of state as the larger compression in central collisions will lead to more secondary interactions, driving the strangeness yield towards equilibrium.
 In the past, the parameter $\alpha$ was investigated only for single strange hadrons like Kaons and $\Lambda$ for which the threshold energy is low.
 Therefore, one was restricted to studies of the density dependence at lower beam energies.
 Figure \ref{fig:alpha_k} shows the $\alpha$ for Kaons and anti-Kaons, extracted from UrQMD simulations with the two different equations of state, CMF (shades area with filled symbols) and cascade mode (denoted as CAS, open symbols).
 To compare the results of our simulations to experimental results, the centralities and number of participants where defined by the experiments Glauber fits to charged particles produced in Au+Au collisions in this energy range.
 The corresponding values are shown in table \ref{tab:central} and differ slightly between experiments.
 The parameter $\alpha$ was then extracted from a fit to the 4 most central centrality bins as shown in table \ref{tab:central}.
 The UrQMD values are also compared to results from the HADES and STAR collaborations.
 It is found that the CMF version of UrQMD gives a good description of the $\alpha$ parameter for Kaons over a wide energy range.
 As the cascade version of the model has a much softer equation of state, the $\alpha$ parameter increases drastically below the elementary threshold as expected.
 We also observe that for the $K^-$, since the threshold is higher than for the $K^+$, the increase is even stronger.

 The threshold energy for multi-strange hyperons and even charmed hadrons is much higher (given in table \ref{tab:thresh}) and therefore one can conjecture that the $\alpha$ parameter for such hadrons would be sensitive to the higher densities reached at higher beam energies.
 In figures \ref{fig:alpha_xi} and \ref{fig:alpha_c} we show the $\alpha$ parameter for multi-strange $\Xi$ and $\Omega$ baryons and for the charmed $\Lambda_C$ and $\overline{D^0}$ as function of beam energy.
 Again, results with the CMF equation of state are compared to cascade simulations (CAS).
 For the multi-strange hyperons the results are as expected - below the elementary threshold, the softer equation of state leads to a drastic increase of the $\alpha$ parameter.
 However, a comparison with preliminary STAR data for the $\Xi$, highlights an important complication.
 As we can see, the STAR data shows a value for $\alpha_{\Xi}$ which is significantly larger than observed in either UrQMD simulation, CAS and CMF.
 This emphasizes that $\alpha$ parameter may be influenced by further contributions and not just the equation of state.